FaizeenHoque/Sable/README.md

-# Dash Shell
+# Sable Shell

-`dash` is a simple Unix-style shell written in C. It supports running external commands, basic built-ins (`cd`, `exit`), and displays a colored prompt with the username and current directory.
+`sable` is a simple Unix-style shell written in C. It supports running external commands, basic built-ins (`cd`, `exit`), and displays a colored prompt with the username and current directory.

 ---